 A migraine headache usually lasts from 1 to 3 days if untreated.
 During these periods you feel that you are running with a severe headache and unbearable pain.
 It is typically throbbing and increases once you move your body in any direction.
 The headache may be on one side of the head or can move to another side.
 At this juncture, nausea and vomiting can happen and you feel so much pain and irritation and get sensitive to light or sound, or both can be felt.

-This is the final stage of a migraine attack, and it put you in a hangover mood for a few hours or days for such feeling to disappear.
+This is the final stage of a migraine attack, and it puts you in a hangover mood for a few hours or days of such a feeling to disappear.
 After a migraine attack, you might feel drained, confused, and washed out for up to a day.
-Once you get out from the attack since you felt it at the beginning is now you feel a bit tired and look for something to eat as your craving gets high for some particular food.
+Once you get out of the attack since you felt it at the beginning is now you feel a bit tired and look for something to eat as your craving gets high for some particular food.
 After the hangover, you feel full of energy and refreshed.

 When to see a doctor?